RealismusModding/realismusmodding.github.io/mods/seasons19/manual/gameplay/index.md

 The weather forecast is much more detailed.
 Not only does it feature minimum temperature, average temperature and maximum temperature, but also wind speed and probability of precipitation.
 Expected precipitation is also shown.
 As drying of hay requires good weather, the suitability of the weather for drying grass is indicated in the forecast (more information on this feature in the below section on grass).
 On top of that, the next 24 hours are detailed in 3-hour blocks for even more frequent information.

-However, the forecast is not completely certain: the further away the prediction the more uncertain it is.
-A predicted rain in 5 days time might not actually happen.
+However, the forecast is not completely certain: the further away into the future, the more uncertain it is.
+A rain predicted in 5 days time might not actually happen.

 The weather-people don't know everything, so it is useful to check the forecast regularly!

 ### Snow and the mask

 Some small changes to the Seasons mask: we now fall back on the tip collision.
 This has become possible with new engine changes.
 This makes it possible to have high snow even on unprepared maps.
-However, it very likely looks bad, though, until the map has been fully prepared.

 Bale rotting still requires a fully prepared map with a special Seasons mask, so that every spot that is expected to cover for rotting also performs that function.